Bumshakalaka/krAIna/README.md

      - brave_web
      - file_search
    ```
-2Use models capable to do Functional Calling like gpt-4o, gpt-3.5-turbo, gpt-4-turbo
+2. Use models capable to do Functional Calling like gpt-4o, gpt-3.5-turbo, gpt-4-turbo

 ### Tools